 Would they, for example, be able to pay the mortgage and cover other monthly bills without you?

 Although many employers offer ‘death-in-service’ benefit, whereby you receive a multiple of your salary if you die, this may not be enough to cover all your outgoings.
-It’s important to find out exactly how much you’ll be entitled to, so you can factor this in when working out how much additional life cover you might need.
+It’s important to find out exactly how much you will be entitled to, so you can factor this in when working out how much additional life cover you might need.

 Remember too that death-in-service benefit cannot usually be linked to your mortgage.